felixturner/threejs-react-wrapper/README.md

 In the project directory, you can run:

-`npm install` - Install dependencies.
+- `npm install` - Install dependencies.

-`npm run dev` - Runs the app in dev mode.
+- `npm run dev` - Runs the app in dev mode.

-`npm run build` - Build app to `dist` folder.
+- `npm run build` - Build app to `dist` folder.

-## Note on Double Rendering
+## Note on Double Rendering in Dev Mode

-If you view the console in dev mode, you will notice the ThreeJS init() and dispose() calls are fired twice on mount.
+In Dev mode you will notice the ThreeJS init() and dispose() calls are fired twice on mount.
 This is caused by using [React.StrictMode](https://react.dev/reference/react/StrictMode#fixing-bugs-found-by-double-rendering-in-development) which causes components to be rendered twice.
 Since the dispose() function cleans up properly you can safely ignore this issue.
+Double render does not happen in production mode.

+## Note on Resizing

+In this example, the ThreeJS canvas size is defined by the `#canvas-container` CSS.
+ThreeJS resizing logic is fired by a `ResizeObserver` to allow changing the size of the canvas from React.

 ## ScreenShot